Enabling GraphQL

 }

 As you can see, depending on how you configure your custom mutation in the resource, the item is retrieved or not.
-For instance, if you don’t set an id argument or if you disable the read or the deserialize stage (other stages can also be disabled), the received item will be null.
+For instance, if you don’t set an id argument or if you disable the read or the deserialize providers (other state providers and state processors can also be disabled), the received item will be null.

 Don’t forget the resolver is a service and you can inject the dependencies you want.